A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Preliminaries

 \subsection{MRP and MRC}

-In the literature you can find several well-known methods to construct so-called supertrees from (multi)sets of input trees.
-One difference to our setting is that the input trees used to build a supertree need not coincide in their taxon sets.
-It is quite typical, in fact, that their taxon sets do not coincide, but usually they overlap.
-In this case, the supertree will contain all taxa present in any of the input trees and combine the information of the input trees as best as possible.
-For instance, this approach is used for reconstructing the Tree of Life, i.e. the tree of all living species \citep{binindabook,bininda}.
-It is obvious, though, that in the supertree setting, too, input trees might come with conflicting information, in which case the supertree corresponds to some sort of consensus.
-This is why supertree methods have also often been regarded as consensus methods by some authors \citep{bryant, bininda2003, levasseur}, even if there is an ongoing debate whether this is justified \citep{binindabook,bininda2003}.
+In the literature {one} can find various methods to construct supertrees from (multi)sets of input trees.
+One difference to our setting is that these input trees need not coincide in their taxon sets.
+However, in the supertree setting, too, input trees might come with conflicting information, in which case the supertree corresponds to some sort of consensus.
+This is why supertree methods have also been regarded as consensus methods by some authors \citep{bryant, bininda2003, levasseur}, even if there is an ongoing debate as to whether this is justified \citep{binindabook,bininda2003}.

-The reason why it is not straight forward to regard supertree methods as consensus methods is that (as opposed e.g. to strict consensus or majority-rule consensus with $k>50$) a supertree need not be unique.
-This problem can be overcome e.g. by using an existing consensus method such as majority-rule or strict in order to summarize all supertrees into a single consensus tree \cite{bryant}.
-However, another argument against regarding supertree methods as consensus methods is that a supertree may contain splits (or clusters) that are not present in any of the input trees.
-However, in the present manuscript, we will not join this debate, but we will consider two famous supertree methods as consensus methods in the case in which the respective supertree \emph{is} unique and test them for refinement stability: \emph{Matrix Representation with Parsimony}, or \emph{MRP} for short, and \emph{Matrix Representation with Compatibility}, or \emph{MRC} for short.
-Note that -- as we only consider cases where the output of MRP and MRC is unique -- applying a regular consensus method like majority-rule to the output of MRP or MRC as suggested for instance in \cite{bryant} would not change anything due to unanimity.
+The reason why it is not straightforward to regard supertree methods as consensus methods is that a supertree need not be unique.
+This problem can be overcome, e.g., by using an existing consensus method in order to summarize all supertrees into a single consensus tree \cite{bryant}.
+Another argument against regarding supertree methods as consensus methods is that a supertree may contain splits (or clusters) that are not present in any of the input trees (even though this can also happen with some established consensus methods, see Figure \ref{AdamsAho}: There, cluster $\{4,5\}$ is contained in the Adams and Aho consensus trees but in none of the input trees).
+However, in the present manuscript, we will not join this debate, but we will consider two {established} supertree methods as consensus methods in the case in which the respective supertree \emph{is} unique and test them for refinement stability: \emph{Matrix Representation with Parsimony}, or \emph{MRP} for short, and \emph{Matrix Representation with Compatibility}, or \emph{MRC} for short.\footnote{Note that -- as we only consider cases where the output of MRP and MRC is unique -- applying a regular consensus method like majority-rule to the output of MRP or MRC as suggested for instance in \cite{bryant} would not change anything due to unanimity. } Note that as opposed to the consensus methods introduced above, MRP and MRC both are only defined for unrooted trees as they deliver no information about the root position.